Kitten FAQ

 We will certainly consider breeding enquiries for any girl of suitable 'quality' and parentage.
 We do not, at present, sell boys for breeding.
 However, even with a suitable girl, there is no guarantee, since we would have to be completely happy that you are getting involved for the right reasons (i.e. not just because you think you will make money from it), and that you fully understand all of the potential issues that could arise.
 We will also not guarantee the breeding ability of any kitten sold - they are sold with 'breeding potential' only.
 What to do in the event that the kitten is unable to breed for any reason is covered in the kitten agreement that you will sign on purchase.

 Yes, we do.
 All new kitten owners will be required to sign a kitten agreement before taking their kitten away, and it is a legally binding contract.
 Any breach of the contract allows us to re-claim our kitten and seek damages against you, but the same is true in reverse - the agreement gives you better protection against any possible breaches on our part!
 A copy of the agreement will be sent to you before you come to collect your kitten, whenever possible, so that you have time to read the agreement in full.
 If you are buying a girl for breeding, the agreement also lays down what you can and cannot do in your breeding programme, and whether or not you can sell kittens from that girl, for breeding.
-If there is anything in the kitten agreement that you are unhappy with, we are happy to talk it over with you and amend it if appropriate.
+If there is anything in the kitten agreement that you are unhappy with, we are happy to talk it over with you and amend it if appropriate - the main purpose of the agreement is to protect the future of the kitten, not to restrict what you do.

 What age can I collect my kitten at?